 Neal is a staff governor, elected by the academic constituency of the College.
 Neal was appointed to the College as Chef Lecturer in Hospitality and Catering in October 2016.
 He brings with him 20 years’ experience in further education, teaching across the curriculum, working alongside supported learning and SLA.
 In addition to this, Neal served a 4 year term as a staff governor at his previous college where he was a member of the sub-committee on capital projects and the Audit Committee.
 In his governor role here, Neal is a member of the Curriculum, Quality and Standards Committee, and also the College Redevelopment Project Group.

 Sue is the Global Product Head for Commodity Trade Finance at Citibank.
 Sue is responsible for delivering a competitive, robust and profitable product offering globally.
 Sue has worked in Banking for 27 years and has held various strategy, product and business management posts in Trade, Treasury, Securities and Fund Services.
 Sue has an MBA from the London Business School and a BSc (Hons) in Chemistry and Business Administration from City University.
 Sue also holds the Certificate in International Cash Management from the Association of Corporate Treasurers and the Institute of Marketing’s Diploma in Marketing.
-Sue sits on the Audit Committee.
+Sue is the Chair of the Audit Committee.

 Until recently, Sally worked as a consultant for Tribal Education Ltd. The focus of her work was primarily on projects concerned with raising standards amongst staff working in early years, and carrying out audits of safeguarding practices in local authorities' children/young people's services.
 Her previous work was as a senior manager in three local authorities with responsibility for a range of services for children/young people from birth to post 18 years.
 Whilst working for Richmond Council she was also the local authority governor representative for Strathmore School Governing Body.
 Sally holds qualifications in early years and in social work, and has a Masters Degree in Human Resource Management.
 She has a particular interest in working with people from minority ethnic groups in helping to improve life chances.
 Sally sits on the Curriculum, Quality and Standards Committee.
 She is also the Governor responsible for Safeguarding, and represents the Board on the College’s Equality and Diversity Group.